DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 7) Dunking instructions:
    ---------------------
    Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the GUI and make sure it is stable or reverts to stability after each step lowering it into the dewar.
+Also use the "Synch ADC button on the GUI to resynch after each insertion step.

      * Lower the basket until the LN just touches the bottom of the basket.
 Leave it there until boiling subsides
      * Lower the basket until LN is just above the white chip power connector, check current draw and leave for 20 seconds